 The Licensee shall document separately the use of Waters on, in or flowing through Inuit- owned lands and Crown Lands as required under Part I, Item 7 in the Licence.

-Streams or Water Bodies cannot be used as a Water source unless authorized and approved by the Board in writing.
+Streams or Water bodies cannot be used as a Water source unless authorized and approved by the Board in writing.

-The Licensee shall notify the Inspector and the Board at least ten (10) days in advance of using Water from any sources not identified in the Application or requiring approval as per Part E, Item 8.
+The Licensee shall notify the Inspector and the Board at least ten (10) days in advance of using Water from any sources not identified in the Application(s) or requiring NWB approval.

-The Licensee shall update or revise annually following the commencement of the Operations Phase and/or the Early Revenue Phase, the Project Block-flow Diagram Water Supply Balance information for the various Project sites provided with the Application, and submit the revisions, for review by the Board, with the Annual Report under Part B, Item 4.
+The Licensee shall update or revise following the commencement of the Operations Phase and/or the Early Revenue Phase, the Project Block-flow Diagram Water Supply Balance information for the various Project sites provided with the Application, if required in the opinion of a Professional Engineer due to construction or operational changes that occurred within any given year, and submit the revisions, for review by the Board, with the Annual Report under Part B, Item 4, unless otherwise approved by the Board in writing.

-The Licensee shall carry out weekly inspections of all structures designed to contain, withhold, divert or retain Waters or Wastes during periods of flow and maintain records of the inspections and findings, for review upon the request by the Board or an Inspector.
+The Licensee shall carry out weekly inspections of all structures designed to contain, withhold, divert or retain Waters or Wastes during periods of flow and maintain records of the inspections and findings, for review upon the request by the Board or an Inspector, unless otherwise approved by the Board in writing.

 The Licensee shall not remove any material from below the ordinary High Water Mark of any water body unless authorized.